-Eight wetland AUs totaling 337 acres are listed in Category 4-A for aquatic life uses (TMDL Completed).
-Five of these are covered under the statewide % Impervious Cover TMDL, and three are covered under the Prestile Stream (& Christina Reservoir) TMDL.
+10 wetland AUs totaling 547 acres are listed in Category 4-A for aquatic life uses (TMDL Completed).
+Five of these are covered under the statewide % Impervious Cover TMDL; one of these AUs increased in size by 5 acres due to updated mapping techniques.
+Three of the 10 AUs in 4-A are covered under the Prestile Stream (& Christina Reservoir) TMDL.
+Two new AUs were placed in 4-A in this cycle: one is covered by the Sabattus Pond TMDL, and the other by the Daigle Pond TMDL.
+Daigle Pond is affected by altered hydrology, and therefore this new 4-A AU is also listed in 4-C (Impairment not Caused by a Pollutant).
 One additional wetland AU totaling 6 acres is listed in category 4-B (Expected to Attain Standards), with court-ordered controls in place.
-These sites do not currently attain their aquatic life uses based on an evaluation of the aquatic life standards ascribed to their assigned classification (38 MRS §465), but pollution control requirements are expected to result in attainment once implemented.
-Two of the AUs listed in Category 4-A (137 acres) are also listed in Category 5-D for legacy DDT sources, bringing the acreage of Category 4-A-only AUs to 206.
+These sites do not currently attain their aquatic life uses based on an evaluation of the aquatic life standards ascribed to their assigned classification (38 M.R.S. § 465), but pollution control requirements are expected to result in attainment once implemented.
+Two of the AUs listed in Category 4-A (137 acres) are also listed in Category 5-D for legacy DDT sources, bringing the acreage of Category 4-only AUs to 416.